-If you like to apply other layouts, you could either work with more buttons or look at the solution further down that uses a drop-down list.
+If you would like to apply other layouts, you could either work with more buttons or look at the solution further down that uses a drop-down list.

 In this step we will create a button to clear the display array (i.e. remove any applied layout).
 First, create a CustomScript button as explained above.